Home » Frequently Asked Questions About Brain and Spinal Injuries

 Yes, some people can recover from a traumatic brain injury, but they might face a lifetime of problems.
 A traumatic brain injury (TBI) can range in severity from a mild...

-More: Can You Recover From a Traumatic Brain Injury? »
+More: Can You Recover From a TBI?
+Expert Insights on Brain Healing »

 The Centers for Disease Control and Prevention reported more than 2.8 million traumatic brain injuries in the United States in 2014.
 If you or a loved one suffered brain and...